Tag: morocco

 • Atay And Moroccan Pastries.

-The colourful, boho decor and tempting pastries are the perfect way to take a much needed breather from the chaos of the souks.
+Colourful, boho decor and tempting pastries are the perfect way to take a much needed breather from the chaos of the souks.

-Shopping in the medina is a fascinating experience, but it can be overwhelming.
+Shopping in the medina is a fascinating experience, but it can be overwhelming at times.

-I found out that taking a break and pacing myself was the best way to thoroughly enjoy my time looking around and navigating the maze of the souks.
+I realised that taking a break and pacing myself was the best way to thoroughly enjoy the experience.

-I especially loved the sweets and pastries on offer.
-They were absolutely delicious and complimented the refreshing mint tea perfectly.
+I especially love the sweets and pastries on offer.

-There were so many to choose from, and I decided to treat myself to a selection of smaller pastries to see which were my favourites.
+There are so many pastries to choose from, and I decided to treat myself to a selection to see which my favourites are.

-If you are shopping for gifts or spending time in the colourful, vibrant souks, I would highly recommend that you take some time out to rest and pace yourself.
+If you are shopping for gifts in the souks, I would highly recommend that you take some time out to rest and pace yourself.

-There are plenty of places offering mint tea and pastries dotted in and around the main square.
+There are plenty of places in the medina offering mint tea, traditional sweets, and pastries.

 The sweets are an absolute treat, but you will be spoilt for choice.

-Part of the pleasure of exploring the medina is finding hidden gems where you can sit and gather yourself before venturing further.
+Part of the pleasure of exploring the medina is finding hidden gems.

-A few suggestions are,
+A few suggestions of places to try are,

 .
 Medina Kawa Marrakech.